Eevee: Towards Close-up High-resolution Video-based Virtual Try-on: Eevee

 To facilitate the development of video-based virtual try-on, we introduce Eevee.
 It is a high-resolution dataset designed to overcome prior limitations.
 It provides both full-shot videos and corresponding close-up videos, addressing the need for detailed dynamic views.
 Additionally, it moves beyond the single in-shop photo by providing detailed close-up images for each garment.
 This rich data is designed to support a wide range of virtual try-on tasks.
 The Eevee dataset features 9,364 high-resolution, video-based virtual try-on pairs, establishing it as the highest-resolution collection available with images up to $2400 \times 1800$ and videos up to $1088 \times 816$.
 The dataset is categorized into three main garment types, split into training and testing sets: upper-body (4492 training / 500 test pairs), lower-body (2308 training / 250 test pairs), and dresses (1564 training / 250 test pairs).
 The total number of images in our dataset, excluding parsing annotations, is 28,092, and the total number of video frames is 1,905,973.

 We first collected a variety of images and related video data from e-commerce websites.
 The corresponding raw data encompasses in-shop garment images, close-up details of the garment, images of the person, as well as full-shot and close-up videos of the person.
 To make the dataset easier to use, we have added a series of annotations.
 (1) We utilize the large language model Qwen-VL-Max~\cite{Qwen-VL} to generate detailed textual descriptions and classify garments from images.
 (2) For full-shot virtual try-on videos and person images, we use OpenPose~\cite{Openpose} to obtain human parsing results and then generate the mask.
-For close-up virtual try-on videos, where obtaining human parsing results is often difficult, we instead use Grounded SAM-2~\cite{GroundedSAM, GroundingDino, SAM2} to perform semantic segmentation on the garment region and use that as the mask.
+For close-up virtual try-on videos, where obtaining human parsing results is often difficult, we instead use Grounded SAM-2~\cite{GroundedSAM, GroundingDino, SAM2} to perform semantic segmentation on the garment region to extract the mask.
+We then apply a 31-pixel padding around the mask to mitigate boundary inaccuracies and prevent the leakage of the original garment’s shape information.
+We also conducte manual random sampling to identify and remove severe segmentation failures.
 (3) To adapt to other virtual try-on models, we use AniLines~\cite{AniLines} to extract garment contour maps and Detectron2~\cite{Detectron2} to obtain DensePose UV coordinates for the human body. \cref{Fig:Teaser} illustrates a sample from our dataset.
-For more samples, please refer to the Appendix.

 \cref{Table:Dataset} summarizes the key characteristics of our dataset in comparison with existing datasets for virtual try-on and fashion-related tasks.
 Notably, the Eevee dataset is the first to provide both detailed images of garments and close-up virtual try-on videos.
 Furthermore, it boasts the highest image and video resolutions currently available.